chef/supermarket/README.md

   ```
   GITHUB_ACCESS_TOKEN=[Token you just generated through Github]
   ```
+1. Restart your foreman server.
-1. Now hover over your account icon and username in the upper right hand corner of Supermarket in your browser
+2. Now hover over your account icon and username in the upper right hand corner of Supermarket in your browser
-2. Click on "Sign CCLA"
+3. Click on "Sign CCLA"
-3. Click on the big green button to connect your github account to your local version of Supermarket - this will connect to the application you just created.
+4. Click on the big green button to connect your github account to your local version of Supermarket - this will connect to the application you just created.
-4. Fill in the form for the CCLA (this is just a local copy that will go to your local database, it won't affect the CCLA you signed for Chef).
+5. Fill in the form for the CCLA (this is just a local copy that will go to your local database, it won't affect the CCLA you signed for Chef).
-5. Click 'Sign CCLA'
+6. Click 'Sign CCLA'
-6. Now your local DB will record that you signed the CCLA.
+7. Now your local DB will record that you signed the CCLA.

 ## Tests